vaibhavbsharma/jpf-symbc/README.md

 Java Ranger needs this variable to be set up as environment variable.
 It is not part of the `.jpf` configuration file.
 This environment variable tells Java Ranger where it should be expecting to find code that needs to be statically summarized

 # Documentation
 Documentation for Java Ranger is available here: [https://vaibhavbsharma.github.io/java-ranger/docs/index.html](https://vaibhavbsharma.github.io/java-ranger/docs/index.html).
-The primary entrypoint to the documentation is the VeritestingListener class.
+A high-level overivew of the code can be found at: [https://github.com/vaibhavbsharma/java-ranger/wiki](https://github.com/vaibhavbsharma/java-ranger/wiki).

 # People
 The following people have contributed to Java Ranger